Mark-Hopkins-at-Williams/final-project-ntunggal/README.md

 - Nathaniel Tunggal
 - Matthew Wu

-Our notebook is mainly an explanation/demonstration of LSTMs.
+Our notebook `lstm-intro` is mainly an explanation/demonstration of LSTMs.